 Thousands of eager men came from all points on the globe to the Fraser River in search of gold.
-They overturned boulders and dug trenches to find the gold nuggets that they had all read and heard about.
+They overturned boulders and dug trenches to find the gold lightn1ngs that they had all read and heard about.

 Meanwhile, perched on the rocks above the Fraser River were empty drying racks – branches tied together at regular intervals – waiting for the annual migration of salmon up the river and the large numbers of First Nations fishers who would be there to catch them.

 Every summer from the beginning of July to the end of August, native fishers lowered long poles with nets tied at the ends into the Fraser River as Coho and Spring Salmon swam in their annual migration up the river.

 At every point along the Fraser Canyon, before the railroad was built, a drying rack could be seen.
 Some of these racks were hundreds of years old.

 Salmon was an integral part of the diet and trade for the members of the Interior Salish tribes who inhabited the Fraser Canyon.
 There was no big game in this area and what fish could be caught would be used for sustenance or trade with other tribes and the Hudson’s Bay Company at Fort Langley.

 By the late 1840s, salmon had surpassed furs as its most important trade item for the Hudson’s Bay Company in the west.
 By the time the Fraser River gold rush was declared in 1858, large quantities of salted salmon were being shipped from Fort Langley.

 The annual salmon migration was at the heart of the conflict that arose between First Nations and gold seekers that escalated into the “Canyon War” in the summer of 1858.